raspberrypilearning/cd-beginner-app-inventor-sushi/en/step_7.md

 ![Code to show the final score](images/show score.png)

-+ You should now be able to go to the **Connect** menu and choose the emulator or other connection device you set up for testing your apps (you might need a mentor's help here!) and see how your code works right now!
++ You should now be able to go to the **Connect** menu and choose the emulator or other connected device that you set up for testing your apps (you might need a mentor's help here!) and see how your code works right now.

 ![The Connect menu](images/connect.png)